 - What Is Learning Analytics? by John R. Mattox, II, Ph.D.
 (In addition to this online article, you can take a deeper dive by reading John’s book.)

 - Learning Analytics: A Practical Pathway to Success by Sharon Vipond, A.D.
-Detrick (While this is only an online summary, you can read the full article with an eLearning Guild membership.)
+Detrick (This is only an online summary, you can read the full article with an eLearning Guild membership.)

 In What Is Learning Analytics, John defines it as: